 OG Kush makes up the genetic backbone of West Coast cannabis varieties.
 Popular myth maintains that Chemdawg and an indica, Hindu Kush, parented OG Kush, passing on the distinct "kush" bud structure we see in many strains today.
 Whatever its true genetics may be, OG Kush is commonly described as sativa-like in its euphoric and happy effects that combat stress and anxiety.

 It has an earthy, pine scent with woody undertones, an aroma that has become the signature of OG Kush varieties and descendants.
-With OG Kush, patients cite help with migraines, ADD/ADHD, and stress disorders.

 Overview of OG Kush